TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project.md

 ### Behavior
 * The program will prompt the user to enter their name and their opponents name.
 * Whoever enters their name first will be playing as X's, and the other player will be O's.
-* The players will take turns inputing the row and column they would like to place their mark.
+* The players will take turns inputting the row and column they would like to place their mark.
 * If that spot is already taken the program will ask for the spot again.
 * At the end of each player's turn the program will check if that player has won.
 * At the end of each player's turn the program will print the updated game board.